Houma, Louisiana is located about an hour from New Orleans and it’s a destination worth discovering.

 During our tour, we spotted RJ’s son Jay Paul out on the water fishing with his kids.
-RJ shared with us that the only way that he agreed to do the reality show was if he could do it with his son.
+RJ shared with us that the only way that he would agree to do the reality show was if he could do it with his son.

-RJ even showed us the area of the swamp where the scene of one the “10 deadliest Swamp People scariest moments” took place when his son Jay Paul wrestled an alligator in the water.
+RJ even showed us the area of the swamp where his son Jay Paul wrestled an alligator in the water.

-I cannot imagine going into that water with or without a gator in sight.
+I cannot imagine going into that water with or without a gator within sight.
 RJ told us that back in the day people would even waterski and tube in that area.

-During our time together, we even learned that RJ was a champion arm wrestler so of course, we had to do a photo opp.
+During our time together, we even learned that RJ was a champion arm wrestler so of course, we had to do a photo op.

 At different points during our tour, we slowed down so that we could talk.
 We were also told that he would slow down at any time if we had additional questions or if we saw something of interest.

 The picture above shows several different paths/alligator tracks.
 I would have never noticed those as tracks before, but now after our tour, I definitely see the swamp with a new perspective and detail.

 The gator hunting season lasts for 30 days in September which is also when they film the reality show.

 RJ shared that shooting a gator in the brain stem is more humane so that the alligator doesn’t suffer and so that it doesn’t wake up on the boat which could quickly become dangerous for everyone involved.